amakukha/tmg/README.md

 > Chapter 12 of The Art of Computer Programming, which included an example system of a similar kind,
 > called TROL ("Translation-Oriented Language").

-Stephen C. Johnson, creator of YACC, about his experience of working with TMG:
+Stephen C. Johnson, creator of YACC, about his experience of working with Unix TMG:
 > There was a compiler/compiler in use at the Labs, imported I think by Doug
 > McIlroy, called TMG.
 It was a backtracking recursive descent compiler
 > that could compile almost anything but was unbearably slow and, if it